Uganda's Landlord and Tenant Act 2022: A Guide for Landlords and Renters

 Anti-Discrimination Protections

-The Act is explicit: a landlord cannot refuse to rent to someone on the grounds of:
+Section 20 is explicit: a landlord shall not refuse to rent premises to a person on the grounds of:

 - Political opinion